GabrielGhe/Bram/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. People should struggle.
-Example remembering "leaf / tree" vs remembering "river / b_at"
+- Example remembering "leaf / tree" vs remembering "river / b_at"
 <img src="images/struggle.png" width="500"><br>

+- When you can't remember a person's name...
+Figuring it out on your own vs someone telling you.

+2. Making mistakes makes you smarter.
+(Experiences where you have to slow down, make errors and correct them end up making you better.

+3. Testing is more important than observations

+4.

 ## Appendix D : Glossary